stelcodes/nuzzle/README.md

 > **WARNING**: Nuzzle is in the alpha stage.
 Expect API breakages.

 ## What is Nuzzle?
-Nuzzle is a static site generator for people who love:
+Nuzzle is a minimal yet highly flexible and static site generator packaged as a Clojure library.
-- Data-oriented functional programming ✨
-- REPL-driven workflows 🔁
-- The awesome combination of Clojure and Hiccup 💞
-- Simplicity 🌷

-Nuzzle is a Clojure library, but you could also think about it as a micro-framework.
-It's goal is to define a simple yet powerful process for turning data and functions into a static site.

-**With Nuzzle you can...**
-- Manage all website data and structure declaratively in an EDN file
-- Plug in a single function to produce HTML markup (via Hiccup) for every page of the website
-- Easily retrieve all website data while inside that function
-- Utilize a built-in, REPL-driven, hot-reloading web server for lightning-fast development feedback
-- Statically render syntax highlighting for Markdown code blocks (requires either [Pygments](https://github.com/pygments/pygments) or [Chroma](https://github.com/alecthomas/chroma))
-- Generate index pages for page groupings and tags
+## Design Goals
+- Easy to use for developers new to Clojure
+- Highly flexible for advanced Clojure users
+- Great development experience with excellent hot-reloadability story
+- Semantically aligned with the [Atom feed spec](https://validator.w3.org/feed/docs/atom.html)
+- So succinct that you can add it to any existing repo and put all Clojure code using Nuzzle into a single file and run it via a Clojure CLI tool alias
+- Content can be loaded from anywhere (local files, headless CMS API calls, mix of both)

+## Feature List (Nuzzle users can...)
-- Generate an Atom feed
+- Generate an Atom feed with embedded HTML content
 - Generate a sitemap
+- Generate tag index pages from tag information
+- Define all markup in hiccup without ever worrying about converting it to HTML
+- Retrieve all data for any page while creating markup
+- Start dual website/nREPL servers without adding nREPL deps for lightning-fast development feedback
+- Inject a script based on [livejs](https://livejs.com/) with configurable refresh interval to automatically refresh browser view to see content/markup changes in realtime while developing
+- Transform hiccup to do any customization imaginable including statically rendering syntax highlighted code blocks with [Pygments](https://github.com/pygments/pygments) or [Chroma](https://github.com/alecthomas/chroma)

 ## Real World Example
 Want to read some code already?
 Check out [this repo](https://github.com/stelcodes/dev-blog) which uses Nuzzle to build my personal developer blog deployed at [stel.codes](https://stel.codes).